Jonnu Smith: Personal life

 Smith is a Christian.
-Smith has said, “[Faith is] the foundation of everything I do, and I am so thankful for the way I was raised because I lean on the things I learned as a kid today as a grown man. ...
+He has said, “[Faith is] the foundation of everything I do, and I am so thankful for the way I was raised because I lean on the things I learned as a kid today as a grown man. ...
 I am a man of faith, and I am a man of God and I truly believe that everything is ordained for a purpose.”

 Smith's best friend, Willie “Quasim” Jefferson, died from a gunshot in October 2016.
 Smith gave his son Jaiyen the middle name Quasim in honor of Jefferson.
 Smith competed in weightlifting, finishing second in the county in the 219-pound weight class.

 Smith credits his mother, Karen, for his successes.
-When Smith was four his father Wayne passed away in a work-related tow truck accident at the age of 40.
-As a result Karen raised all six children by herself.
+When Smith was four, his father, Wayne, died in a work-related tow truck accident at age 40.
+As a result, Karen raised all six children all by herself.
 "My mother is my rock," said Smith.
 "It was tough, but we always got what we needed—not necessarily what we wanted all the time—but what we needed.
 She was so strong all the time."

 On October 31, 2016, Smith was involved in an altercation with his girlfriend, Mary Gaspar, who was five months pregnant with their child.
 The argument took place in their campus dorm room, where Gaspar used a kitchen pot and poured boiling hot water onto Smith.
-Smith suffered burns, and was ruled out for the rest of his senior year.
-Gaspar was arrested for aggravated battery, and entered a not guilty plea.
+Smith suffered burns and was ruled out for the rest of his senior year.
+Gaspar was arrested for aggravated battery and entered a not guilty plea.
 The charges against her were dropped the following year after delivering their child.